BlackHoods/BlackHoods.github.io/content/post/NgrBot/dropper_analisys.md

 #### Dumping iexplore injected code

-At this point, "Iexplorer" has been infected and the real malicious code is running freelly in the victim machine.
+At this point, "Iexplorer" has been infected and the real malicious code is running freely in the victim machine.
 The next step is to dump the MZ store in “iexplorer” memory and continue our investigation.
 To dump it I just used the tool “ProcessHacker”.

 ![dump](/assets/NgrBot/deployed/dump.png)

 ## Conclusion

-In this post we have seen how the malware has deployed and made itself persisten in the victim system and a interesting technique to inject malicious code inside legit programs unlinking the origian malware process tree.
+In this post we have seen how the malware has deployed and made itself persistent in the victim system and a interesting technique to inject malicious code inside legit programs unlinking the original malware process tree.

 In the following and last post we will take a look into the injected code a we will be able to confirm the malware capabilities that we have guessed from the decoded strings.